ArchipelagoMW/Archipelago/docs/style.md

 ## Generic

 * This guide can be ignored for data files that are not to be viewed in an editor.
-* 120 character per line for all source files
+* 120 character per line for all source files.
 * Avoid white space errors like trailing spaces.